paul-thebaud/phpunit-generator/README.md

 * Generate unit skeleton for all PHP files including classes, traits, interfaces and global functions.
 * Automatically generate a few simple unit tests (like getter / setter methods tests, class instantiation).

-You can try this package on a web application, at [phpunitgen.io](https://phpunitgen.io).
+You can try and use this package on a web application, at [phpunitgen.io](https://phpunitgen.io).

 __Version 2 of PhpUnitGen is now available, but be careful, it breaks the PhpUnitGen 1.x.x API.__